Ayasha0/CppDSA/README.md

-# this repo contains DSA problems solved in CPP
+# This repo contains DSA problems solved in CPP